bannay/rigid-surfacecoil/README.md

 <!-- PCB FABRICATION -->
 ### **PCB fabrication**

-The coil is has been design in CST microwave stuido and exported to KiCAD PCB editor (KiCAD and Gerber files available).
+The coil has been designed in CST microwave stuido and exported to KiCAD PCB editor (KiCAD and Gerber files available).
 The coil is made of 6 x 3 PCB pieces:
-* '1-seg' PCB consist of a arched PCB hosting a single 5 mm thick trace.
+* '1-seg' PCB consists of an arched PCB hosting a single 5 mm thick trace.
-* 'Brace' PCB is an empty PCB which lines up between (under) two neighboring '1-seg' PCBs and mechanically couples them together
+* 'Brace' PCB is an empty FR-4 board which aligns between (under) two neighboring '1-seg' PCBs and mechanically couples them together.
-* 'Coupler' PCB has Castellated and is soldered between (above) two neighboring '1-seg' PCBs to host tuning/matching capacitors and a coaxial cable.
+* 'Coupler' PCB has castellated edges and is soldered between (above) two neighboring '1-seg' PCBs to host tuning/matching capacitors and a coaxial cable.

 Provided the surface coil is segmented into smaller boards - then fabrication is relatively affordable arriving to 144.45 USD for 12 coils (~12 USD per coil).

 The PCBs 1-seg and Brace are mechanically fastened together using nylon screws.

-Note, Not all couplers need to be solder on if less than 6 segments are required.
+Note, not all couplers need to be solder on if less than 6 segments are required.

 <img src="images/faborder.jpg" alt="faborder" width="504" height="488">
 <img src="images/pcb-editor.jpg" alt="pcb-editor" width="504" height="372">